ultralytics/ultralytics/docs/en/tasks/obb.md

 | [NCNN](../integrations/ncnn.md)                   | `ncnn`            | `yolov8n-obb_ncnn_model/`     | ✅       | `imgsz`, `half`, `batch`                                             |

 See full `export` details in the [Export](../modes/export.md) page.

+## FAQ

+### What are Oriented Bounding Boxes (OBB) and how do they differ from regular bounding boxes?

+Oriented Bounding Boxes (OBB) include an additional angle to enhance object localization accuracy in images.
+Unlike regular bounding boxes, which are axis-aligned rectangles, OBBs can rotate to fit the orientation of the object better.
+This is particularly useful for applications requiring precise object placement, such as aerial or satellite imagery ([Dataset Guide](../datasets/obb/index.md)).

+### How do I train a YOLOv8n-obb model using a custom dataset?

+To train a YOLOv8n-obb model with a custom dataset, follow the example below using Python or CLI:

+!!!
+Example

+    === "Python"

+        ```python
+        from ultralytics import YOLO

+        # Load a pretrained model
+        model = YOLO("yolov8n-obb.pt")

+        # Train the model
+        results = model.train(data="path/to/custom_dataset.yaml", epochs=100, imgsz=640)
+        ```

+    === "CLI"

+        ```bash
+        yolo obb train data=path/to/custom_dataset.yaml model=yolov8n-obb.pt epochs=100 imgsz=640
+        ```

+For more training arguments, check the [Configuration](../usage/cfg.md) section.

+### What datasets can I use for training YOLOv8-OBB models?

+YOLOv8-OBB models are pretrained on datasets like [DOTAv1](https://github.com/ultralytics/ultralytics/blob/main/ultralytics/cfg/datasets/DOTAv1.yaml) but you can use any dataset formatted for OBB.
+Detailed information on OBB dataset formats can be found in the [Dataset Guide](../datasets/obb/index.md).

+### How can I export a YOLOv8-OBB model to ONNX format?

+Exporting a YOLOv8-OBB model to ONNX format is straightforward using either Python or CLI:

+!!!
+Example

+    === "Python"

+        ```python
+        from ultralytics import YOLO

+        # Load a model
+        model = YOLO("yolov8n-obb.pt")

+        # Export the model
+        model.export(format="onnx")
+        ```

+    === "CLI"

+        ```bash
+        yolo export model=yolov8n-obb.pt format=onnx
+        ```

+For more export formats and details, refer to the [Export](../modes/export.md) page.

+### How do I validate the accuracy of a YOLOv8n-obb model?

+To validate a YOLOv8n-obb model, you can use Python or CLI commands as shown below:

+!!!
+Example

+    === "Python"

+        ```python
+        from ultralytics import YOLO

+        # Load a model
+        model = YOLO("yolov8n-obb.pt")

+        # Validate the model
+        metrics = model.val(data="dota8.yaml")
+        ```

+    === "CLI"

+        ```bash
+        yolo obb val model=yolov8n-obb.pt data=dota8.yaml
+        ```

+See full validation details in the [Val](../modes/val.md) section.